barryclark/jekyll-now/_posts/2016-12-05-Course-Reflection.md

 <i>“Why are you here [at college]?
 If not to discover new ways of looking at the world?”
 – Milo Yiannopoulos

-“What is Digital Humanities?”
+<i>“What is Digital Humanities?”
-– Everyone at Research Methods </i>
+– Everyone at Research Methods

   During the beginning of the semester, this question was surprisingly difficult to answer, but if this was reiterated to me now, I would simply say, “It is a unique application of humanities that is fueled by technological methods created through scholarly collaboration.”
 In simpler terms, Digital Humanities is a branch of humanities that utilizes technical skills through collaborative research.